TheLotter: History

-Founded in 2002, theLotter is a privately owned company that claims to be the first-of-its-kind lottery messenger service and to have paid out over $100 million in prizes to more than 7 million winners across the globe.
+Founded in 2002, TheLotter has facilitated the distribution of over $100 million in prizes to more than 7 million winners globally.

+TheLotter operates as a courier service, with agents physically purchasing official lottery tickets on their customers' behalf.
+The tickets are then scanned and uploaded to the customer's account before the draw.

+Products

+In addition to lottery ticket purchasing and courier services, TheLotter offers digital scratchcards, online casino games, and raffles; with availability depending on jurisdiction.

+Players can access TheLotter online or through its mobile apps for iOS and Android.

 Winners

-In December 2015, the story of an Iraqi man who won $6.4 million in the Oregon Megabucks lottery after purchasing his tickets at theLotter was widely reported around the world.
+In December 2015, the story of an Iraqi man who won $6.4 million in the Oregon Megabucks lottery after purchasing his tickets at TheLotter was widely reported around the world.
 The win was controversial for a number of reasons.
 The Oregon Lottery launched an investigation into whether international lottery ticket sales were legal.
 Chuck Baumann, spokesman for the Oregon Lottery, said there were no restrictions on foreigners winning prizes in the lottery or buying tickets through an online agent.
 According to Jack Roberts, director of the Oregon Lottery, the winner had done nothing wrong and most importantly, had all six winning numbers on his ticket.
 The Oregon Lottery made an exception on the winner’s behalf in lieu of potential risks to his family in Iraq and allowed him to remain anonymous.

-In July 2017, Aura D. from Panama won a $30 million Florida Lotto jackpot after purchasing her ticket at theLotter.
+In July 2017, Aura D. from Panama won a $30 million Florida Lotto jackpot after purchasing her ticket at TheLotter.

+United States

+TheLotter operates in the United States as TheLotter US and has its US headquarters registered as 101 Crawfords Corner Rd., Holmdel, New Jersey, 07733.
+Currently, TheLotter US offers its services in five states: Oregon, Minnesota, New York, New Jersey and Arizona.

+In New Jersey, TheLotter US is registered as an official lottery courier service.
+In New York, it is officially licensed by the New York State Gaming Commission.

+TheLotter US also operates a blog with regular updates on lottery tips, guides, and lottery game information.

 Licenses

-TheLotter currently has licenses from national supervisory bodies for lotteries in Malta, Sweden, Australia and Isle of Man.
-In addition, theLotter launched their services in the US, at Texas, Minnesota and Oregon.
+TheLotter currently holds licenses from national supervisory bodies in Malta, Sweden, Australia, Mexico and the Isle of Man.
+Additionally, the company operates in the United States, offering its services in New York, New Jersey, Minnesota, Oregon, Arizona.

-Restricted countries

-There is a list of countries that won't be accepted by TheLotter because of the regulation:

-Afghanistan, Bulgaria, Canada, Cuba, Czech Republic, France, Greece, Israel, Iran, Liechtenstein, Lithuania, Poland, Sudan, Sierra Leone, Somalia, Switzerland, Syria, Turkey, Venezuela, Yemen.